Lake Burigi

 Lake Burigi (originally Lueor-lo-Urigi, meaning "White Lake of Urigi") is an endorheic lake in the Karagwe district, Kagera Region of Tanzania.
-Parts of the lake and its shore are situated within the Burigi Game Reserve.
+Parts of the lake and its shore are situated within the Burigi-Chato National Park.

 History

 Visited by Dr. Hans Meyer's East African expedition, its name on maps of the time was Urigi.
 The lake's discovery is attributed to Capt.
 John Hanning Speke, who name it Lueor-lo-Urigi ("White Lake of Urigi").